AntoineLemarchand/Rand-Index-Rpackage/README.md

 and compare them using two types of index.

 ## How it works
-To create clusters from a dataframe (maybe using our inhome function norme()), use the function :
+To create clusters from a dataframe (maybe using our inhome function "norme()"), use the function :

 > df <- clustering(mydataframe, numberofgroups)